Safety Policies and Procedures Manual

 4.4.f Equipment/Supplies

-Drivers must safely organize and store equipment/supplies in the vehicle so they are secure in the event of a sudden stop.
+Drivers must safely organize and store equipment/supplies in or on the vehicle so they are secure in the event of a sudden stop.

 4.4.g Parking